Elsberray History, Family Crest & Coats of Arms

 The surname Elsberray was first found in the East Riding of Yorkshire at Ellerby, a civil parish that dates back to the Domesday Book where it was listed as Elwordebi at that time.
 The name literally meant "farmstead or village of a man called Aelfweard" from the Old English personal name + the Scandinavian word "by."
 Hence, conjecturally, the surname is descended from the tenant of the lands of Ellerby, held, according to the men of Holderness, by William Malet, a Norman Baron, Viscount of Arques, who was recorded in the Domesday Book census of 1086.
 The site now is moated and is called Old Ellerby, near Wood Hall.
 New Ellerby is a hamlet in the East Riding of Yorkshire.
 Together with Old Ellerby it forms the civil parish of Ellerby.
 Allerby is a hamlet in Cumbria, England and there is a village and civil parish in the Scarborough district of North Yorkshire named Ellerby.
 Ellerbeck is a small village and civil parish in the Hambleton district of North Yorkshire that dates back to the Domesday Book where it was listed as Elrebec.

-Important Dates for the Elsberray family
+Early History of the Elsberray family

 This web page shows only a small excerpt of our Elsberray research.
 Another 49 words (4 lines of text) covering the years 1385 and 1410 are included under the topic Early Elsberray History in all our PDF Extended History products and printed products wherever possible.